 This means the focus of our energy and effort has to be on our own reactions – rather than trying to get our child to calm down.
 It means doing what we need to avoid the fight or flight response.
 Or, getting back to calm one we realize we’ve shifted into panic mode.

 It’s not an easy position to play.
 It may take time and practice before it becomes your go-to reaction.
 That is OK.
 The more often you put these tips to use, the more automatic this response will be.

-How to Listen Well When Your Child’s Upset
+How to Listen and Stay Present with Your Upset Child

 Talk less: This might be obvious, but in order to really hear your child, you need to give them time and space to speak without interruption.
 That means closing your mouth and opening your ears.
 Even if it’s hard or you want to “set the record straight.”